workadventure/workadventure/docs/maps/api-player.md

 ## Player specific variables

 Similarly to maps (see [API state related functions](api-state.md)), it is possible to store data **related to a specific player** in a "state".
 Such data will be stored using the local storage from the user's browser.
-Any value that is serializable in JSON can be stored.

-Any value that is serializable in JSON can be stored.
+Any value that is serializable to JSON can be stored.

 Each variable can be stored and fetched in a variety of ways.